Charlotte Knights: Triple-A East / International League (2021–present)

-Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
+Following the 2020 season, Major League Baseball assumed control of Minor League Baseball to increase player salaries, modernize facility standards, and reduce travel.
 The Chicago White Sox retained Charlotte as their Triple-A affiliate, but the International League disbanded, and the Knights followed the other IL teams into the Triple-A East.
 Charlotte ended the season in seventh place in the Southeastern Division with a 45–75 record.
-No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
-However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
+No playoffs were held to determine a league champion, the team with the best regular-season record was declared the winner.
+However, 10 games postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.
 Charlotte finished the tournament in 26th place with a 2–6 record.
-In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit before the 2021 reorganization.

-Prior to the 2023 season, the Knights debuted redesigned logos and uniforms.
+Before the 2023 season, the Knights debuted redesigned logos and uniforms.
 They retained their gold, silver, and black colors with the addition of blue, which is used by the city's other teams, the Carolina Panthers, Charlotte FC, and Charlotte Hornets.
-The knight's helmet was redesigned, as was the "C" featured in their cap logo.
+The knight's helmet, as was the "C" featured in their cap logo, was redesigned.